hantsy/spring-microservice-sample/README.md

 ## Bonus

-Run all services in a staging server.
+Run all services in your local system or a staging server.

 Build the project via `mvn` command.